wanadev/abitbol/doc/using-abitbol.md

 ## Computed Properties (Getters and Setters)

-Abitbol allows you to creates computed properties simply by defining getters and setters:
+Abitbol allows you to create computed properties simply by defining getters and setters:

 ```javascript